koshimazaki/Paid-Lever-SDK7/README.md

 ## Paid Lever in Decentraland SDK7

 Interactive scene in Decentraland where a user can control a lever.
 The lever's movement triggers an animation of a bridge entity, activated by a cryptocurrency transaction using $MANA.
+Code refactored to SDK7.

 ### Key Components used: